Free Case Evaluation with Airbag Recall Lawyers

-Millions of vehicles sold by nearly a dozen different auto makers were recalled in 2014, due to defective airbags manufactured by Takata Corp.
+Millions of vehicles sold by nearly a dozen different auto makers have been recalled since 2014, due to defective airbags manufactured by Takata Corp.
 These airbags may over-inflate, rupture or explode, potentially causing passengers to suffer severe injury or death from metal debris or shrapnel.

 Potential airbag recall lawsuits are being reviewed by the product liability lawyers at Saiontz & Kirk, P.A. for personal injuries and wrongful deaths that may have been caused by exploding airbags used in vehicles sold by: